henrystern/edgar_db_tools/readme.md

-Some tools for quickly generating your own database of SEC financial statements.
+Some tools for generating your own version of the SEC EDGAR database of financial statements.

+Some usecases:
+  * Bypassing API limits
+  * Speeding up queries
+  * Mutating existing variables for ratio analysis